safespring/web/content/blogg/security-advisory-2021.md

 If you think you are not vulnerable, please check to be on the safe side one more time.

 Please note that Log4j is embedded in many other logging tools and services using those logging tools.
-There are a growing list of affected (and non-affected).
+There is a growing list of affected (and non-affected).

 {{< 2calltoaction "Affected technologies" "https://gist.github.com/SwitHak/b66db3a06c2955a9cb71a8718970c592" "Read CVE announcement" "https://nvd.nist.gov/vuln/detail/CVE-2021-44228" >}}